Module 16: Compression

 What’s the compression ratio and speedup?

-Why speedup matches compression: Student has 10x fewer parameters, so 10x fewer operations.
-Linear scaling!
+Why speedup matches compression: the student has 10x fewer parameters, so roughly 10x fewer ops.
+Linear scaling.

-Is this good?
-Yes - {python} q3_compression compression with only {python} q3_acc_loss accuracy loss is excellent for mobile deployment.
+Is this a good trade?
+Yes — 10x compression for 3% accuracy loss is the sweet spot for mobile deployment.

 Q4: Low-Rank Decomposition Math